Developing a formal coaching philosophy

 What is a coaching philosophy?

 A personal coaching philosophy can be likened to a roadmap.
 Knowing what car you have to drive (your experiences, beliefs, opinions, and values) you can steer your vehicle along the route taking into account the obstacles you may encounter (coaching context, outside influences, facility limitations, rules, regulations, inclement weather, etc.) to reach your destination.
 (Athlete performance, satisfaction, results, etc.).
-Therefore, in developing a formal philosophy the coach can take three key components and to his or her best ability formulate a coaching philosophy document with the aim to be a better coach, to improve coach/athlete satisfaction and to achieve superior athletic results.
+Therefore, in developing a formal philosophy, the coach can take three key components and to his or her best ability formulate a coaching philosophy document to be a better coach, to improve coach/athlete satisfaction and to achieve superior athletic results.
 These three components are:

 Components of an effective coaching philosophy